RayBB/openlibrary-docs/Google-Summer-of-Code.md

 > Success means establishing a new distribution channel to receive donations, promoting long-term sustainability.
 We also hope to improve and democratize our holdings by empowering thousands of patrons to participate in book sponsorship.

+## Mock Proposal

+The following mock proposal is effective because it:
+* Demonstrates the value of Open Library and the problem it helps solve
+* Defines a very specific, focused problem and justifies its value in measurable terms
+* Identifies open questions, risks, and concerns a mentor may have
+* Proposes a detailed & feasible step by step plan, with justification behind design decisions, and directly address the risks & questions.
+* Is specific enough that this can be handed to someone else and they'd be able to make progress towards the desired outcome
+* Engineering knowledge is demonstrated about the codebase
+* Product & design knowledge is demonstrated about the critical pieces required to produce a working product/prototype as well as original ideas
+* Shows the mentor how they will know if the plan is successful

+### Open Library's Value & a Missed Opportunity

+Open Library is an important platform because it helps underserved learners read library books online for free online.
+Most municipalities don't have as well funded libraries as NYPL and BPL and so the availability of digital reading options is a critical consideration.
+However, the library is currently missing an opportunity because hundreds of high quality born-digital educational web books (for instance, [this book on the Rust programming language](https://github.com/rust-lang/book) published on github) are not indexed in the catalog.
+This book has 12k :star: and there are many books like it, signifying there's a large audience (likely tens of thousands of patrons) interested in the subject matter.

+### Challenges & Risks

+As a reviewer, you may be wondering: How do we find or submit good web books?
+How do we evaluate the quality of a web book?
+Who will be allowed to submit web books and is there a review process?
+What technologies or processes are needed to make such an initiative possible?
+And is there a way we can build such a system so that the benefits will outweigh the risks and the time investment?
+Finally, what will the experience be like to search for and read web_books from Open Library?
+After talking to members of staff about their questions, I've also included any policy considerations which may need to be addressed when linking to external websites from Open Library?

+### Proposal
+In this proposal, I will address some of the above concerns, make a case for why this feature is paramount for us to work on, and recommend a clear and specific path forward which will address these questions, reduce uncertainty & risk, and promote confidence in a solution that will be both feasible, low-costs, and effective:

+1. The /addbook page will be updated so any patron can submit the URL of a web book, along with some basic metadata to help reviewers assess the quality of the submission.
+2. A privileged librarian will go to a new page called /review where (similar to the /merges UI) a librarian can evaluate the book's quality.
+Here is figma link to how this /review page might look: design showing a table where the fields are: (ol_edition_key, web_book_url, reviewer=None, status="approved")
+3. In order to ensure only high quality of books are approved, there will be a standard checklist guide written that librarians can use to see if the web book meets all the criteria.
+This guide will be one of the deliverables.
+4. Today, Open Library book pages have a read or borrow button when a readable edition is available in the library.
+I propose we make this button more flexible to include web_books as an option and possibly convert it into a dropdown button (see img) because this will allow us to offer many different options, such as external links to the web_book
+5. Finally, we would make sure that when a web_book is approved by a librarian, it will enter the solr search engine so that patrons can facet/search by web_books specifically or see when a web_book happens to be available in the catalog.
+For this I will refer to the [video tutorial on adding fields to solr](https://archive.org/details/openlibrary-tour-2020/2021-10-26-OpenLibrary-Community-Celebration.mp4) and make the necessary changes to the main backend [search code](https://github.com/internetarchive/openlibrary/blob/master/openlibrary/plugins/worksearch/code.py) and the [search UI template](https://github.com/internetarchive/openlibrary/blob/master/openlibrary/templates/work_search.html) to make these changes.

+### Evaluating Success
+We can evaluate success in several ways:
+* how many times a patron clicks submits a web book
+* how many times a librarian approves a submitted web_book
+* how many times a web_book button has been clicked by a patron

 # History
 - [Google Summer of Code 2019](Google-Summer-of-Code-2019)
 - [Google Summer of Code 2018](Google-Summer-of-Code-2018)